What clues might we find about the iPhone in iOS 12?

 Will Apple ditch the dongle?

 The phones also included a set of Lightning EarPods alongside the charger in the box, but this time Apple is also rumored to be swapping out the wall charger and cable for a USB-C to Lightning fast-charging option.
-Users still hoping to use 3.5mm headphones with these new phones would have to purchase the adapter separately from Apple for $9, £9 and AU$12.
+Users still hoping to use 3.5mm headphones with these new phones would have to purchase the adapter separately from Apple for $9 (£9 or AU$12).

 iOS 12 hides clues about the next iPhones